DayTaylorA/IT1025Lab5/README.md

 # IT1025Lab5

 #### Taylor Day
->Next year, I would like to have a more than basic idea of how to program.
+>Next year, I would like to have more than just a basic idea of how to program.

 Course Number | Course Name
 --------- | -------